-Integrity Monitor does not use the recorder for Solaris and AIX.
+Integrity Monitor does not use the recorder for Solaris and AIX endpoints.

 For more information about deploying the Tanium Client to endpoints with different operating systems, see the Client Deployment Guide.

-A minimum of 100 MB RAM is required on each endpoint device.
+Each endpoint device must have a minimum of 100 MB RAM.
 By default, the endpoint database is 1 GB in size.
 There must be 2 times the maximum database size available in free disk space on the partition where the Tanium Client is installed.
 The CPU demand on the endpoint averages less than 1%.

-If security software is in use in the environment to monitor and block unknown host system processes, your security administrator must create exclusions to allow the Tanium processes to run without interference.
+If you use security software in your environment to monitor and block unknown host system processes, your security administrator must create exclusions to allow the Tanium processes to run without interference.

 The Integrity Monitor service account requires certain privileges to run background jobs which include gathering endpoint statistics, sending labels to Connect, and evaluating rules.
 See Installing Integrity Monitor to create a service account user and configure the service account within Integrity Monitor.